iancze/iancze.github.io/content/courses/astro589/syllabus.md

 ## Masking Policy

 We encourage you to get COVID-19 vaccinated and follow University policies on masking, especially in indoor spaces.
-In consultation with background rates in Centre County, masks may be required part or all of the fall semester (see policy below).
+In consultation with background rates in Centre County, masks may be required part or all of the fall semester.
+Please consult [PSU VirusInfo](https://virusinfo.psu.edu/) for the latest policy.

-*University policy*: Penn State University requires everyone to wear a face mask in all university buildings, including classrooms, regardless of vaccination status.
-ALL STUDENTS MUST wear a mask appropriately (i.e., covering both your mouth and nose) while you are indoors on campus.
-This is to protect your health and safety as well as the health and safety of your classmates, instructor, and the university community.
-Anyone attending class without a mask will be asked to put one on or leave.
-Instructors may end class if anyone present refuses to appropriately wear a mask for the duration of class.
-Students who refuse to wear masks appropriately may face disciplinary action for Code of Conduct violations.
-If you feel you cannot wear a mask during class, please speak with your adviser immediately about your options for altering your schedule.

 ## Academic Integrity